 The answer: not all shares are created equally.

 Take Amazon for example.
 Right now, there are around 500 million shares of this company.
 The market capitalization, or market value, of this company is around $1.2 trillion (as of May 11th, 2020).
 As such, each share is valued at around $2,400 per share.

 Now, let's consider Ford.
 Right now, there are around 3.91 billion shares of this company.
 The market capitalization, or market value, of this company is around $20 billion (as of May 11th, 2020).
 As such, each share has a value around $5 per share.

-What we have here is two popular stocks with a drastically different share price.
+What we have here are two popular stocks with a drastically different share price.
 This is where fractional shares come in; one of the most valuable features M1 Finance offers investors.

 So, let's say you are an investor and you like Ford and Amazon.
 You want to own an equal amount of Ford stock and Amazon stock.
 You are just starting with investing, so you have $3,000 to invest.

 In a perfect world, you could invest $1,500 into each stock.
 However, most brokerages would not allow you to do this!

 In most cases, you are only able to invest in whole shares of each of these stocks.
 Your only option is to invest $2,400 in one share of Amazon stock and invest the rest in Ford stock.
 After buying your share of Amazon stock, you have $600 left.
 You are able to purchase 120 shares of Ford stock.

 Wait a second... you liked both of these companies equally!
 You wanted to invest half of your money in Amazon and half of your money in Ford.
 Now, you are overweight in Amazon and underweight in Ford.